Higher moments of the natural parameterization for SLE curves: Introduction

 In order to define $SLE$, Schramm used {\em capacity parametrization}.
 We will see the definition of $SLE$ as well as capacity parametrization in the next section.
 Capacity parametrization comes from Loewner evolution and makes it easy to analyze $SLE$ curves by Ito's calculus.
 In all the physical models that we have above, in order to show the convergence, we have to first parametrize them with discrete version of the capacity and then prove the convergence to $SLE$.
 This parametrization is very different from the {\em natural} parametrization that we have for them which is just the length of the curve.

 In order to prove the same results with the natural parametrization, we need to define a natural length for $SLE$ curves.
 In \cite{Bf}, it is proved that the Hausdorff dimension of $SLE_\kappa$ is $d=\min\{2,1+\frac{\kappa}{8}\}$.
-Based on this, in \cite{LS}, it is conjectured that we can define the natural length of $SLE$ in terms of $d$-dimensional Minkowski content.
+In \cite{LS}, the authors conjectured that the Minkowski content of SLE should exist.
+They defined the natural parametrization in a different way using Doob-Meyer decomposition and proved the existence for $\kappa <5.021...$.
+Moreover, they conjectured that the natural length of $SLE$ can be defined in terms of $d$-dimensional Minkowski content.
 Here is how it is defined (see \cite{LR} for more details).
 Let

 Then the $d$-dimensional content is